 Living in the Gulf Coast region brings about some challenges for swimming pool owners in regard to weather.
 Not only do we get frequent storms dipping down from the north, bringing tornadoes in the summer and freezing temperatures in the winter across this part of Texas.
-But more importantly, we are a prime target for Hurricanes and Tropical Storms along the Gulf of Mexico, as witnessed this season with Hurricane Harvey.
+But more importantly, we are a prime target for Hurricanes and Tropical Storms along the Gulf of Mexico, as witnessed last season with Hurricane Harvey.

 This week, we take a look at what to do to prepare your pool for a storm, and what to look for after a storm passes to get your pool chemistry back in shape.

 Pool Preparation Before a Storm